yoctoproject/poky/documentation/ref-manual/variables.rst

       configuration for each of the modules.
 For information on how to provide those module configurations, see the
       :term:`module_conf_* <module_conf>` variable.

+   :term:`KERNEL_PACKAGE_NAME`
+      Specifies the base name of the kernel packages, such as "kernel" in the kernel packages such as "kernel-modules", "kernel-image" and "kernel-dbg".

+      The default value for this variable is set to "kernel" by the :ref:`ref-classes-kernel` class.

    :term:`KERNEL_PATH`
       The location of the kernel sources.
 This variable is set to the value